felixchenier/NextWheel/firmware/arduino_esp32/README.md

 > J14 and J15 jumpers must be removed before programming.
 This is required for the UART0 to work.
 > Put back J14 and J15 jumpers when the firmware is uploaded.

+Steps:

+1. Go to the PlatformIO menu (left toolbar with alien icon)
+2. Click on *Build the Filesystem Image* (static files that are stored in the flash memory)
+3. Click on *Upload Filesystem Image*
+4. Click on *General/Upload*

 ## Running

 > Make sure J14 and J15 jumpers are installed.